 Figure 2-6.
 The emission from the atmosphere in the near-IR.
 Note that the level of the continuum emission is much lower than the average when all of the narrow OH emission features are included.
-Most spectroscopic observations will assume that the spectral resolution is high enough that only $\sim 5\%$ of the spectrum is contaminated by strong OH lines (R \geq 4000).
+Most spectroscopic observations will assume that the spectral resolution is high enough that only ~ 5% of the spectrum is contaminated by strong OH lines ($R \ge 4000$).
 The broadband sky brightness in the J, H, and K bands are reduced by approximately a factor of 100 (5 magnitudes) between the bright OH lines.